kracr/owl2bench/README.md

 Project repository consists of:

-Four different TBox for all the OWL 2 Profiles: UNIV-BENCH-OWL2EL.owl,UNIV-BENCH-OWL2QL.owl,UNIV-BENCH-OWL2RL.owl,UNIV-BENCH-OWL2DL.owl, all the java files for generating ABox for the selected profile (Generator.java is the main class), one excel file (RandomNames.xlsx for real like names of universities and person), 2 empty sample output files.
+Four different TBox for all the OWL 2 Profiles: UNIV-BENCH-OWL2EL.owl, UNIV-BENCH-OWL2QL.owl, UNIV-BENCH-OWL2RL.owl, UNIV-BENCH-OWL2DL.owl, all the java files for generating ABox for the selected profile (Generator.java is the main class), one excel file (RandomNames.xlsx for real like names of universities and person), 2 empty sample output files, and an executable jar file.

 # TBox Details